ejgallego/coq-serapi/README.md

 You may want to configure the variable `sertop-coq-directory` to point out the location of Coq's stdlib.

+### Technical Report

+There is a brief technical report at https://hal-mines-paristech.archives-ouvertes.fr/hal-01384408

 ### Roadmap/Changelog:

 See also the [CHANGELOG.md](CHANGELOG.md).